Home > Mac Data Recovery Tips

 After recovering data from this unmountable USB flash drive, you can format this USB drive on Mac without worrying about losing anything important.

-When the process is finished successfully, your USB flash drive will be mountable on the Mac computer again.
-But the case is, no matter how powerful USB flash drive data recovery software is, the best way to recover files from external drives is to recover them from backups.
+When the process is finished successfully, your USB flash drive is mountable on the Mac again.
+But the case is, that no matter how powerful USB flash drive data recovery software is, the best way to recover files from external drives is to recover them from backups.
 So, remember to duplicate your files this time.

-Tips: If the USB flash drive that's not mounting on Mac is exFAT-formatted, check out this post to learn more solutions: How to Fix exFAT Drive Not Mounting/Showing Up on Mac?
+Tips: If the USB flash drive that's not mounting on Mac is exFAT-formatted, check out this post to find more solutions: How to Fix exFAT Drive Not Mounting/Showing Up on Mac?

 You may also want to know: